If you were part of the earliest generation of internet users, you might cringe when you see the term “banner ads.”

 Your first priority should be better understanding your target audience.
 Who are your target demographics and how are you going to appeal to them?
 Some advertisers make the mistake of appealing to the most general, universal audience, with the hope of reaching a greater number of people – but this is a mistake.
 It’s typically better to have very specific content that’s relevant to a defined niche, even if that niche is relatively small.
 Do the upfront work of conducting market research and thorough surveys so you can understand more about how your demographics think, how they make purchasing decisions, and how they might respond to different types of advertising.
 With this information, you’ll be able to craft ads and messages that are much more appealing and persuasive.

-Google has some important rules and guidelines you’ll want to follow for your banner ads.
+Google has some important rules and guidelines you’ll want to follow for your website banner ad campaigns.
 Even if you’re displaying these ads on a different network, these are good rules of thumb to follow.
-Your banner ads can’t contain any flashing or shaking elements designed to hijack the attention of users; they also can’t masquerade as part of the website, tricking users into taking action through deception or false information.
-In general, if you treat your users with respect and commit to straightforward honesty, you should have no trouble getting through these filters.

 Your banner ads will attract far more clicks if they’re placed on websites that are relevant to your users as well as what you’re selling.
+This is why ad placement is crucial.
 For example, let’s say you have a business that sells mountain biking gear.
-Do you think your banner ad will attract more clicks on a forum for outdoorsmen or a website that brings together a crocheting community?
-There’s probably some overlap between crocheters and mountain bikers, but we can safely assume that the outdoorsy website is going to yield better results.
-Fortunately, Google and other ad networks give you considerable control over what types of websites host your banner ads.
+Do you think your website banner ad will attract more clicks on a forum for outdoorsmen or a website that brings together a crocheting community?

 The design of your ad is arguably the most important variable to perfect, since it’s going to be responsible for forming first impressions and attracting the attention necessary for your words to have an impact.
-It’s important that the aesthetic is specifically appealing to your target demographics.
-For example, younger audiences might prefer brighter colors and more exciting, dynamic materials, while older audiences might appreciate more subtlety and minimalism.
-Young parents might appreciate photos of children and families spending time together, while wealthy buyers of luxury products want to see images of a lavish lifestyle.

-Banner ads come in a variety of shapes and sizes, but they generally occupy a minimal amount of space on a website.
+Banner campaigns come in a variety of shapes and sizes, but they generally occupy a minimal amount of space on a website.
 It’s tempting to cram as much information as possible into this relatively small canvas, but minimalism is a safer strategy.
-If you make use of white space, and only include the designs and information that are truly valuable, you’ll make the most of the space you have while simultaneously avoiding the risk of overwhelming your audience.

 A clever tagline or hook is another way to capture user attention.
-Banner ads don’t typically provide you with much space, so you need to reduce your message to its simplest possible form.
+Website banner ads don’t typically provide you with much space, so you need to reduce your message to its simplest possible form.
 Instead of giving your users a bulleted list of advantages granted by your product, or explaining to them why your services are useful in a full paragraph, you have to get your point across and motivate action in the span of one or two sentences.
-This can be a difficult task even for the best copywriters, so spend some extra time brainstorming and whittling down your list of possibilities.
-Try to motivate action without resorting to cliches; the more original and exciting your hook is, the more clicks you’re going to get.

 If you want people to click through, you need to give them a clear motivation, so try to include a clear call to action (CTA).
 Action words tend to be more effective than other types of language; for example, a phrase like “clean your kitchen faster than ever – shop now!” will probably generate more clicks than “wish your kitchen was cleaner, faster?” even though both phrases are topically similar.